RobertLorenz/jest-mocking-demo/README.md

 ### Setup

+ 1. Clone the repository: `git clone https://github.com/RobertLorenz/jest-mocking-demo.git`
- 1. Run `npm install` in terminal
+ 2. Run `npm install` in terminal
- 2. Use command `npm test` to run the tests
+ 3. Use command `npm test` to run the tests

 Your output should look like this: